7 Best Bad Credit Loans: How to Get Personal Loans With Bad Credit

 Avant is a Chicago-based online lender that gives bad credit loans to credit scores as low as 580.
 You must have a minimum salary of $40,000 and the conditions are more strict than at Lending Point.
 However, Avant is a reputable name in the online lending community and may offer favorable rates in contrast to traditional banks.

-Bad credit loans are one of the oldest online lenders and they have a solid reputation.
+Bad Credit Loans is one of the oldest online lenders and has a solid reputation.
 What makes Bad Credit Loans different than the others on this list is that it does not lend directly, rather, it is a marketplace that pairs lenders and borrowers.
 Bad Credit Loans is a place that facilitates peer-to-peer lending.

-Opploans gives loans to people with subprime — a very difficult credit situation.
-If you have subprime, then you should go to OppLoans because they may be the only lender willing to consider giving you a loan.
-The advantage with Opploans is that they deal with very poor credit situations, but their interests rates are steep.
+Opploans gives loans to people with subprime credit—a very difficult credit situation.
+If you have subprime credit, then you should head over to OppLoans because they may be the only lender willing to consider giving you a loan.
+The advantage of using Opploans is that they regularly deal with very poor credit situations, but their interest rates do tend to be steep.